bwbwbwbw/ingress-exporter/README.md

-                     (You may need this when using --export, --trace or --farm) --detectmunge false  Don't detect munge data (optional) --detectplayer false Don't detect player info (optional) --cookie COOKIE      The cookie to use (overwrite config.coffee, optional) --proxy PROXY_URL    HTTP proxy URL (for example, http://127.0.0.1, optional)
+                     (You may need this when using --export, --trace or --farm) --detectmunge false  Don't detect munge data (optional) --detectplayer false Don't detect player info (optional) --cookie COOKIE      The cookie to use (overwrite config.cson, optional) --proxy PROXY_URL    HTTP proxy URL (for example, http://127.0.0.1, optional)
 ```